catprisbrey/Godot4-OpenAnimationLibraries/README.md

 Adobe's terms of service 6.2.E state not to make datasets or databases from their content so libraries of their animations cannott be shared here.
 To respect their service, all Mixamo animation libraries have been removed.
 I'm leaving only the Mixamo Godot Bone Map.tres, but you can still make your own Mixamo libraries!

 This project is now for creating open animation libraries that DO NOT USE Mixamo and can be used freely.
 The open libraries should be mixamo Skeleton compatible.
-So you can still rig your characters with Mixamo if you prefer, just be sure to reimport with the Mixamo bone map.
+So you can still rig your characters with Mixamo if you prefer, just be sure to reimport with a/the Mixamo bone map in Godot.

 ## Features

-- Mixamo bone map.tres file, for speedily mapping Mixamo skeletons
-- OpenBot MannyQuin CC0 model files - for making open humaniod animations (OpenBot is Mixamo animation compatible)
-- OpenDog CC0 model files - for making open canine animations

-- Free/Open Godot animation libraries for humanoids and dog
+A handful of different animation libraries for a variety of scenarios and body types.

 ## Requirements
 - Godot 4 stable
-- A model with a semi-standard skeleton (feel free to use the OpenBot MannyQuin, and reparent it)
+- A model with a semi-standard skeleton (Adobe's Mixamo tool can give you a game-ready skeleton, as well as a variety of blender plugins.
+I maintain a repository for a Blender plug-in called Rigidoify which will also give you game ready. humanoid, canid, equid, and felid skeletons based off the rigify control rig: https://github.com/catprisbrey/Rigodotify)
 - The skeleton in Godot mapped to for your character.